Would you rather lose your wallet or your phone?

 “Forgot your wallet?
 No problem!
 We accept mobile payments.”
 Or, “We’re here to satisfy your appetite – and make your life easy.
 In addition to cash and cards, we accept Apple Pay, Google Pay, and Samsung Pay.”

-And if you want to beef up your lunch traffic, consider providing a 30-minute in/out guarantee for patrons who pay with their mobile wallet.
+And if you want to beef up your lunch traffic, consider providing a 30-minute in/out guarantee for patrons who opt for restaurant mobile payment.

 A TouchBistro Restaurant Industry Report found that restaurants are diversifying the payment methods they accept.
 Cash, credit, and debit payments are almost universal across FSRs in the United States, but restaurants are increasingly taking mobile payments like Apple Pay, Google Pay, and Samsung Pay.
 In fact, 18% of restaurants in the study are set up to accept all three.